Primary peritoneal cancer

 • loss of appetite

 The stage of a cancer shows how big it is and whether it has spread.
-This helps doctors to decide which treatment people need.
+This helps doctors to decide which treatment you need.

-The staging system for PPC is the same as for ovarian cancer, but there is no early stage.
+The staging system for PPC is the same as for ovarian cancer, but there are no early stages.
 PPC is always either stage 3 or stage 4.
-This is an advanced cancer.
+This is an advanced Open a glossary item cancer.

 The treatment you have depends on a number of things including: